ocinpp/retro-snake-game/README.md

 ## Description

-"Retro Snake Game" is a modern, cyberpunk-themed take on the classic snake game.
+"Retro Snake Game" is a modern, cyberpunk-themed take on the classic snake game built by v0.dev.
 Built with React, this game features responsive design, touch controls for mobile devices, and a sleek, neon-inspired visual style.

 ## Features